 Scholarships and Financial Aid

+The application has been revised.
+Applicants no longer need to indicate which scholarship they are applying for with all applicants automatically being considered for those scholarships in which they meet eligibility.
+Please note the listed scholarships on the application that require essays.
 To encourage talented students to continue their education at Wayne State's School of Social Work, the school offers scholarships and financial aid.
 Private scholarships, loans, grants, fellowships and other forms of financial aid are available on a limited basis to students enrolled in the School of Social Work.
 BSW students with missing or remaining Wayne State University general education requirements are not eligible to receive school-based scholarships or financial aid.

 - List of scholarships offered through the School of Social Work

 - Policy on Awarding School of Social Work Financial Aid & Scholarships